tydeno/Ploto/README.md

 * Can only display and stop PlotJobs that have been spawned using PlotoSpawner
 * Using the -PerfCounter param on Get-PlotoJobs takes a while to load

+Please be aware that Ploto was built for my specific setup.
+I try to generalize it as much as possible, but thats not easy-breezy.
+So what works for me, may not ultimately work for you.
+Please also bear in mind that unexpoected beahviour and or bugs are possible.

 #### Parameters: